Can an executor be removed?

 • Breach of duty concerns exist, such as misuse of estate funds

-When removal proceedings are necessary, they can significantly impact the administration of the estate.
+Where removal proceedings occur, they can significantly impact the administration of the estate.
 Disputes over executor conduct may result in increased legal costs, delays in distributing assets to beneficiaries, and emotional strain on family relationships.
 In some cases, poor management of these situations can lead to disputes that damage family relationships further.

 What to consider